Kiyomizu Temple and Backstreets of Gion, Half Day Group Tour

 • 1

-Meet at Kyoto Ceramic Center
+Meet in front of Kyoto Ceramic Center

 10 minutes Admission ticket free